-- Their websites are made with meager effort and have no social media account.
+- Their websites are made with meager effort, and they have no social media accounts.
 In some cases, they may have an account but with a very low following and lack genuine audience engagement.
 These are the crucial signs indicating the untrustworthiness of the crypto project.

 - If the liquidity is unlocked, the high chances are that it’s a scam because unlocked liquidity makes it too easy for developers to withdraw the fund and run away.

 Cryptocurrency trading can be fruitful if we invest mindfully.
 Many people nowadays put money in any cryptocurrency and encounter loss.
 This probably happens because of the lack of knowledge.
 It can lead to huge risks, such as investing in scams like crypto rug pulls.